 However, unlike other shopping seasons, back-to-school shopping has historically had one key, unique aspect: it’s particularly popular for in-person experiences.

 Sure, parents may start the shopping process by browsing on Amazon for what’s available, or look up what brands are offered at the nearest office supply store.
-But nearly half of all back-to-school shoppers visited a department store this year, so as important as your digital product experience is (and it is definitely important), at least half of your consumers are expecting an equally compelling experience in person, and leaving them hanging can result in lost sales, increased returns, and unhappy customers.
+But nearly half of all back-to-school shoppers visit a department store every year, so as important as your digital product experience is (and it is definitely important), at least half of your consumers are expecting an equally compelling experience in person, and leaving them hanging can result in lost sales, increased returns, and unhappy customers.

 So whether you’re looking to help out those straggling parents looking for last-minute back-to-school deals, or you want to invest in a better, truly omnichannel product experience in time for the holiday season and Black Friday, let’s take a look at three ways your organization can provide consistent, engaging product experiences anywhere your customers may encounter your product.